purusoni/CarParX/README.md

 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/puru-soni-04/CarParX/issues).
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change

 ## License